xvitaly/srcrepair/docs/source/faq.rst

   2. All FPS-configs are licensed "as is".
 We cannot change them.
   3. You can enable face animations by switching from ``r_eyes 0`` to ``r_eyes 1``.

-.. index:: faq, FPS-configs, FPS-config edit
+.. index:: FPS-configs, FPS-config edit
 .. _faq-fps-edit:

 How I can edit installed FPS-config?